Colourful Characters: the Cordings Trouser Collection

 Another pile cloth, named after the soft feel of a moles fur, moleskin was originally created during the industrial revolution as a workwear cloth, specifically in forges where hot molten metal would run off the cloth.
 Like all three of our pile cloths, the trouser has to be carefully made so that the pile direction is the same on both legs (this can be checked by running a hand over the cloth, if it is smooth it is known as ‘closed’) as the cloth looks a different colour when turned upside down.
 In some ways this is the sister cloth to Corduroy, perfect throughout the winter.
 It is a similar weight at 15oz, and has the same robust feel.
 Cordings are one of the only companies left in the UK still providing this traditional heavier weight cloth, which not only creates a smarter finish, but also has such good longevity that we have customers still wearing their moleskins from 30 years ago!

 A lighter twill cloth, the sister cloth to the drill, it is made using a slighter finer ‘count’ of yarn, in a more subtle twill construction.
-Weighing in at 10oz it is our lightest trousering, but still has a solid dependable feel that is the hallmark of the Cordings range.
+Weighing in at 10oz it is our lightest trousering.
+Yet it still has a solid dependable feel that is the hallmark of the Cordings range.
 This is the cornerstone of the summer weight collection, and is available in a myriad of bright colours, as well as perennial favourites, navy and stone.